Instructions for Book Reviews

 Form of the Review

-The general rules for writing articles for Sociology Journal also apply to reviews.
+The general rules for writing articles for Istanbul University Journal of Sociology also apply to reviews.
 The required grammatical rules and referencing system must be used.

 - The length of the reviews must be between 500–750 words.